 I know a lot of hard work went into it, but it didn’t feel like it was draining.
 Every part of our team pulled together to make the event a success and that for me made the night.
 People left after 5 hours on a Sunday night feeling like they just spent their time on something worthwhile . . . that’s pretty awesome.

 The great relationships that were established through this event were far beyond what we should normally have been able to reach.
-It was fun to take a seemingly random idea to the point where it turned into relational equity and a night that at least I know that I will remember.
+It was fun to take a seemingly random idea to the point where it turned into relational equity and a night that at least I know I will remember.

 — Josh Gagner